Eshwarvijay007/flatshare-chaos/README.md

 *   **Speech-to-Text**: Vosk
 *   **Text-to-Speech**: pyttsx3 (utilizing native macOS voices)
 *   **HTTP Client**: httpx (for async requests to the model server)

+## Contribution

+This project is the result of a solo development effort.
+Every part of this project, from the initial concept and architecture to the final code, was built from scratch by a single contributor.